President, patrons and medical advisors

 Under Martin’s leadership, Action for M.E. grew to be the largest M.E. charity.
 He retired from both the Chairmanship and the Board in 2002, but motivated by the effect that the financial and service cuts are having in 2011 on people with M.E., Martin decided to renew his interest in grassroots campaigning and is becoming involved in liaising with local M.E. groups.

-Our Medical Advisers
+Our Medical Adviser

 Sonya Chowdhury, Chief Executive, Action for M.E., says: